-As a reflection of the mission of the SOA, it is expected that faculty applying for tenure and promotion to the rank of Associate Professor demonstrate a commitment to the School, the University, the Profession and their surrounding community.
-Pro-Bono work executed in professional practice can be considered both Research and Service.
+As a reflection of the mission of the SACD, it is expected that faculty applying for tenure and promotion to the rank of Associate Professor demonstrate a commitment to the School, the University, the Profession, and their surrounding community through service and committee work.
+Pro-Bono work executed in professional practice could be considered both Research and Service.

-Documentation of service and leadership should include evidence of meaningful participation and engagement in committees and other extra-curricular or service activities that contribute to the advancement of the School, the University, the Profession and the larger community.
+Documentation of service and leadership should include evidence of meaningful participation and engagement in committees and other extra-curricular or service activities that contribute to the advancement of the School, the University, the Professions of Architecture and Community Development, and the larger community.